Dear Alfred,

 cious.
 Still, I know that at

-least the subjects of my
+least the subject

 letter is one of interest to you.